 This study uses a descriptive qualitative method.
 The data used in this study are the lines from written scripts of the film The Time Traveler's Wife (2009) that express and imply temporal paradoxes of bootstrap paradoxes, grandfather paradoxes, and Newcomb's paradox.
 The main data source is taken from the screenplay of the film The Time Traveler's Wife (2009) written by Bruce Joel Rubin.
 First, the author watched the whole film to gain an understanding of the time travel scenarios.
 Second, the author employed an intensive and comprehensive reading of the film's screenplay to gain a better understanding of the film's narrative construction.
 Third, the author collected the data by identifying the lines that show the instances of temporal paradox that are scattered in the film's scripts.
 Fourth, the author generated the data by timecoding the lines and combining the different lines into related temporal paradoxes.
-Fifth, the author classified the data into bootstrap paradoxes, grandfather paradoxes, or Newcomb's paradox and analysed each instance by applying the theories of respective temporal paradoxes.
+Fifth, the author classified the data into bootstrap paradoxes, grandfather paradoxes.
 Sixth, the author interpreted the data and visualized each paradox by making figures to help the readers understand.